-If You Suspect Your Student or Athlete is at Risk
+Is Your Student or Athlete at Risk?

 If you notice one of your students or athletes has begun losing interest in school or their sport, or both, or just generally withdrawn, depressed, hostile or fatigued for no apparent reason, it is important to know that while these behaviors are not atypical for teens, they are very often strong indicators for substance misuse.

 Educators and coaches can pick up on other signs that could mean your student or athlete is at risk: